graph-massivizer/graph-optimizer/TESTING.md

 }
 ```
 `Hosts` is a list of all unique available hosts in the data center.
 For example, a data center can have two types of nodes, one standard compute node, and a stronger node with multiple GPUs.
 Make sure all microbenchmarks required by the bgo model are present in the hardware configuration.
 This can be verified by checking the `performance_model.py` file in the respective BGO folder.
-A more comprehensive example is given in [api/hardware.json](api/hardware.json).
+A more comprehensive example is provided in [api/hardware.json](api/hardware.json).

 ### Step 4: Specify graph properties
 Create a single JSON file containing the graph properties.
 Ensure that all properties required by the BGO model are included.